allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 some more-or-less clever ways ("Hacks") which can achieve our ends and demonstrate above-average proficiency in applying a given topic.

 Each lab assignment will include a "Hack" for you to attempt.
-You must complete this work on the "hack" branch of your repository and pass the grader specific to the functionality and documentation detailed.
-One completed, you will be allowed to merge this into the `main` branch.
+You must complete this work on the `hack` branch of your repository and pass the grader specific to the functionality and documentation detailed.

 Writing in a Hack's documentation will be measured against the same rubric for [Reflective writing](#reflective-writing) described above.